ajorgensen89/saga-comic/README.md

 [New Saga Comics!](url'https://ajorgensen89.github.io/saga-comic/')

 	Head purpose of page includes 'New Saga to 2022' and image of main characters.
-	Th
-	e focus of the website is about the New Issues released this year after a hiatus, since 2018.
+	The focus of the website is about the New Issues released this year after a hiatus, since 2018.

 	Includes navigation down the page through anchor links.